Best Putter for Beginners 2025 (Our Top Picks After Testing)

 • Heavier build can cause accuracy issues on long-distance putts

-If you are looking for accuracy, I can’t recommend the Odyssey 2-Ball enough.
-The insert provides a softness at impact that generates a clean forward roll that stays along the target line.
+If you are looking for accuracy, we can’t recommend the Odyssey 2-Ball enough.
+The insert provides a softness at impact, generating a clean forward roll that stays along the target line.

-Odyssey includes a Red Stroke Lab shaft that lightens the weight to make the putter stiffer and more stable throughout the stroke.
+Odyssey features a Red Stroke Lab shaft that reduces weight, making the putter stiffer and more stable throughout the stroke.

-If you are looking for a mallet putter that provides power and control, the Odyssey 2-Ball offers both in a sleek package.
+If you’re looking for mallet putters that offer both power and control, the Odyssey 2-Ball provides both in a sleek package.

 TaylorMade Spider SR Putter